 According to the initial project design, farmers who completed training in agricultural production would shortly thereafter be trained in post-harvest agricultural processing, which would position them to add value to their new production at post-harvest.
-However, according to program implementers, in

-"Everything [in the DA Activity] was coordinated so that it could be sequenced ... so that we should go from one point A to a point B and know that if A ended, then B, and as soon as B is going to finish, it is C who starts. ...
-All this could not be done really ... mainly because the procurements dragged on a lot at some level, the non-objections, the misunderstandings and many changes of personnel at a higher level-notably at the level of the heads of projects ... at times when they should not have."
+However, "Everything [in the DA Activity] was coordinated so that it could be sequenced ... so that we should go from one point A to a point B and know that if A ended, then B, and as soon as B is going to finish, it is C who starts. ...
+All this could not be done really ... mainly because the procurements dragged on a lot at some level, the nonobjections, the misunderstandings and many changes of personnel at a higher level-notably at the level of the heads of projects ... at times when they should not have."